collumww/ssV3/README.md

 There are two help files, the second of which is incomplete but I finally decided to make this public since I had no idea when I would finish the help documentation.

 I use ss every day in my work and rarely run across bugs anymore.
-Perhaps this will be useful to people as well.
+Perhaps ss will be useful to others as well.

 Cheers,
 Will